Managing the GenerationsBack to Course Guide

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN:

-- Understanding the history and theories of leadership and their value within the organization.
+- Understanding the history and theory of organizational behavior and management and application to generations in the workplace.

 - Identifying the elements that enhance the employer/employee “psychological contract” for each generation.

 - Describing the differences/similarities between generations and understanding the meaning and importance of generational cohorts.

 - Comparing and contrasting global generational cohorts to the United States generational cohorts.

 - Explaining the cross-generational workplace and potential organizational effects for the 21st century.

 - Understanding the meaning of generational events and significance of those events.

 - Summarizing the role of a generational cusper and identifying signposts.

 - Managing generational conflict and developing organizational interventions.

 - Illustrating the importance of effective communication among the various generations currently in the workplace.